NVISOsecurity/ee-outliers/documentation/CONFIG_OUTLIERS.md

 ```

 ## Sudden Appearance models
-The sudden_appearance model looks for outliers by finding te sudden appearance of a certain field(s).
+The sudden_appearance model looks for outliers by finding the sudden appearance of a certain field(s).
 Example use case: tag sudden appearance of a new TLD DNS.

 Each sudden_appearance model section in the configuration file should be prefixed by `sudden_appearance_`.